UltimateHG/TeamLIFO_STACK2020/mobile-challenge-4/README.md

-# Android Challenge 4: True or false?
+# Mobile Challenge 4: True or false?

 ## Challenge Description
 > True or false, we can log in as admin easily.

 ## Foreword
-This challenge actually comes before android-challenge-3, titled "What's with the Search?", the numbering is slightly weird, hence in both writeups I might repeat some things already mentioned in the other just in case some people are only interested in one.
+This challenge actually comes before mobile-challenge-3, titled "What's with the Search?", the numbering is slightly weird, hence in both writeups I might repeat some things already mentioned in the other just in case some people are only interested in one.
 Also a disclaimer, there are actually 3 ways that I found that lets you complete the challenge, and I'll also let you know the way that I actually initially used to solve it before discovering the other methods.
 But of course, I'll start from the most basic (with no android knowledge) way and then reveal the ever-so-slightly cheesy way. :)

 You can download the challenge file (mobile-challenge.apk) from [here](https://drive.google.com/file/d/1tf8-C1FKYBMKGICRKYe7abGGs3LX2i2m/view?usp=sharing).